Ofplarsen/TDT4173_Machine_Learning/README.md

 ## Main Project

 The **Machine Learning Project** folder represents 100% of the grade for the TDT4173 course.
 This project was a collaborative effort between Ola Sæther, Simeon Christoffersen, and Olav Finne Præsteng Larsen.
-The folder includes two notebooks with our best predictions, a long notebook containing everything we did, and failed attempts and strategies.
+The folder includes two notebooks with our best predictions, and a long notebook containing everything we did, including failed attempts, and strategies.
 The group tried to predict solar power generation every hour in three different solar panels in different locations based on around 40 weather features.

 ### Contributors
 - Ola Sæther